 - Finally, at this stage, it is time for you to visit the church and candidate for the position.

 Steps to Success

 Preparation: Make sure that you are prepared for the candidating process.
-Talk with friends who have recently candidated to get a feel for what to expect.
-Also consider speaking with your pastor.
-Rev. John Currie, Rev. Greg Hobaugh, Dr. Timothy Witmer and others at Westminster are also great resources that you should take advantage of.
+Talk with friends who have recently candidated to get a feel for what to expect, and also consider speaking with your pastor.
+Dr. Timothy Witmer, Dr. Brandon Crowe and others at Westminster are also great resources that you should take advantage of.
 Check your denomination’s website to learn more about the specifics of the candidating process.
 Answer the sample interview questions provided below.
 Have a sermon of yours recorded in both audio and video format in case the search committee requests it.
 The more preparation you do, the smoother your candidating experience will be.

 Patience: The candidating process is likely to be long and time-consuming.
 Having realistic expectations will help you to remain patient and Christ-oriented throughout the entire experience.